mongodb/specifications/source/auth/auth.rst

 can choose to use their own caching scheme if appropriate for their language/ environment.

-A cached value will expire within 5 minutes of the ``expiresInSeconds`` time.
+A cached ``accessToken`` will expire 5 minutes before the ``expiresInSeconds`` time, if given.
+If there is no ``expiresInSeconds``, the token must be consider expired after first usage.
+If a cached value is found but its
-If a cached value is found but has expired, the refresh callback will be called (if given) with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult arguments, and it will return a new OIDCRequestTokenResult response.
+``accessToken`` has expired, the refresh callback will be called (if given) with the OIDCMechanismServerStep1 and original OIDCRequestTokenResult arguments, and it will return a new OIDCRequestTokenResult response.

 In order to prevent a memory leak, the driver MUST loop over the existing cache at some interval, or per-authorization, to remove expired credentials from